scottrbrtsn/scottrbrtsn.github.io/about.markdown

 ## Education
 #### University of New Orleans **01/2014 – 08/2016**
-- Bachelor’s of Science in Computer Science degree
+Bachelor’s of Science in Computer Science degree

 #### Goddard College **08/2009 – 08/2011**
-- Individualized Master’s concentrating primarily in Cognitive Science and Consciousness Studies.
+Master’s, concentrating primarily in Cognitive Science and Consciousness Studies.

 #### University of Central Florida **08/2005 – 12/2007**
-- Bachelor’s of Arts in Psychology degree
+Bachelor’s of Arts in Psychology degree

 ## Portfolio
 - <https://gitlab.com/scottrbrtsn>